-I don’t need much of an excuse to bake a cupcakes, the flimsiest of excuses will do.
+I don’t need much of an excuse to bake cupcakes, the flimsiest of excuses will do.
 The neighbour is getting a new cat, snow has fallen for the first time in the year, the first daffodil has flowered, a bird flew into the garden, it’s a Monday any of these will do.
 And I don’t need much of an excuse to make these lovely malted chocolate cupcakes either.

 Often when I use these rather silly excuses my partner will moan about having to live off cake for the next few days.
 Mind you this is always said while one of the cakes is being stuffed into his face.

 This time I actually had an excuse and it wasn’t even flimsy!
 It was my partners, sister, Avril’s birthday.
 I love birthdays because I can bake and then enjoy giving them away.
 After a sneaky taste test of course.
 Or maybe even 2.

-Mostly women love cute things and chocolate.
+Most women love cute things and chocolate.
 Though Avril’s favourite colour is pink she does love chocolate and it was a good excuse for me to try a recipe I had an eye on in ‘the hummingbird bakery cake days’ book.
-So like I said the flimsiest of excuses was needed.
+So like I said the flimsiest of excuses were needed.
 I hope you love these malted chocolate cupcakes as much as we do 😀